qiyangqd/STAT545-participation/README.md

 * This is my participation repository for the course **STAT 545A** at UBC.
 It is used to store the files I worked on during class meetings.
 We had 14 class meetings, and files for each class are put in corresponding folders.
 For instance, files made in **Class Meeting 01** are put in **CM01**.
 The content can be found below.

 ## Content
 Below are the quick links to the **.html** or **.R script** output of each class meeting mainly.
-If you want to know more about my participation, please open the folder you are interested in to find a brief introduction and some other files like **.rmd**.
+If you want to know more about my participation, please open the folder you are interested in to find some other files like **.rmd** or **.pdf**.

 1. [CM01: Introduction to STAT 545 and GitHub](https://github.com/qiyangqd/STAT545-participation/blob/master/CM01/navigating_github.md)

 2. [CM02:  Meeting 2 Introduction to R](https://qiyangqd.github.io/STAT545-participation/CM02/cm002-r_exploration.R)

 3. CM03:  Meeting 3 Authoring
     + There are a couple of files required in this class meeting, so I didn't put a link to a specific file.
-But you can go to [CM03](https://github.com/qiyangqd/STAT545-participation/tree/master/CM03) directly for more information.
+Please go to [CM03](https://github.com/qiyangqd/STAT545-participation/tree/master/CM03) directly for more information.

 4. CM04: Meeting 4 The version control workflow
     + nothing is required for submisison.